My name is Rusty Moore and I’m a recovering Meathead.

 Here’s my story of barely avoiding this common tragedy:

 A kettlebell course we filmed on the beach in Costa Rica, aimed at helping you get slim and lean without adding bulk.

 My muscle building journey began in 1987.

-There were a lot of stellar movies released in 87, like Evil Dead 2 and Predator, and Lethal Weapon…but I’d say Dirty Dancing stands the test of time the best.
+There were a lot of stellar movies released in 87, like Evil Dead 2 and Predator, Lethal Weapon, Dirty Dancing, etc.

 This lead to an obsession with bench pressing, squats and deadlifts.

 Over the course of 12 years I went from a 175 pound skinny kid, to a 225 pound gym rat.

 That is a 50 pound gain in muscle!